See (REALLY) Big Trees at Calaveras Big Trees State Park in Northern California

 Being 1852 and in the middle of what many recent settlers and gold miners considered “mere wilderness,” there was really only one thing to do with such a discovery.

-Five men spent 22 days cutting down the giant sequoia (there were no saws in existence large enough for the job).
-Sections of bark and a portion of its trunk were sent all the way to New York City, by way of Cape Horn, to be put on display.
+Sections of bark and a portion of its trunk were sent all the way to New York City by way of Cape Horn to be put on display.

-The exhibit was considered a flop.
-And the lesson to be learned from it was that those who were truly interested wanted to come to Calaveras to see the real trees for themselves — as they still do today.
-Weirdly enough, the Discovery Tree stump has been California’s longest-running tourist attraction.
+For better and worse, the exhibit was considered a flop.
+The lesson to be learned from it was that those who were truly interested wanted to come to Calaveras to see the real trees for themselves — ALIVE — as they still do today.

 Fortunately, news of the felled giant sparked anger and concern in some circles, including that of celebrated preservationist John Muir.
 The sad fate of the Discovery Tree was a prime example of the need for preservation, which helped lead to President Lincoln’s signing of the Yosemite Grant Act in 1864.

 Don’t be surprised if you see a troop of Boy Scouts atop the stump as you arrive—but don’t be shy, there will still be room for your family to join them up there.
-After climbing the stairs up to the top of the stump, you’ll see that a handful of minivans could be parked across the surface (thankfully they’re not).

 It’s hard not to get goose bumps (or perhaps, shed a tear) as you stand atop the massive stump that remains from the Discovery Tree.
 This is where you’ll start exploring the must-see North Grove trail.